-What we know less of is Steve are his nothing-burger creations.
+What we know less of is Steve is his nothing-burger creations.
 Believe it or not, Apple was producing exactly that at one time.
-Remember the Lisa?
+Remember Lisa?
 Of course not.
 Steve managed to waste millions of dollars in development to create such mass amnesia.
 It would have been cheaper to simply hypnotize every customer out there.

 Applying the principle ‘failure is just feedback’, Jobs went on to create another company: NeXT.
-That company also met its demise, due to hardware issues in the product.
-Eventually the software division was sold to Apple, and Steve returned to his starting point.
+That company also met its demise due to hardware issues in the product.
+Eventually, the software division was sold to Apple, and Steve returned to his starting point.